Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Glen Waverley - West has 94 active public transport stops offering a mix of train and bus services.
-These stops are served by 38 individual routes that collectively facilitate 10,974 weekly passenger trips.
-Transport accessibility is rated good, with residents typically located 237 meters from the nearest stop.
+Glen Waverley - West has 94 active public transport stops operating within it.
+These are a mix of train and bus services.
+There are 38 individual routes serving these stops, collectively providing 10,974 weekly passenger trips.

 Frequently Asked Questions - Transport